mgiulio/smooth-scrolling/article.md

 This is nothing new, being a pattern  known from many years now,  check for instance this [SitePoint article](http://www.sitepoint.com/scroll-smoothly-javascript/) that dates back to 2003!
 As an aside, this article has an historical value as it shows how client side JavaScript programming, and the DOM in particular, has changed and evolved in these years, allowing the development of vanilla JavaScript solutions less cumbersome.

-Many implementations of this patterns are possible with the jQuery ecosystem, either using this library standalone or by using some plugins, but in this article we are interested to pure JavaScript solution.
-In particular we are going to explore the [Jump.js](http://callmecavs.com/jump.js/) library.
+Many implementations of this patterns are possible within the jQuery ecosystem, either using this library standalone or by using some plugins, but in this article we are interested to pure a JavaScript solution.
+In particular we are going to explore and leverage the [Jump.js](http://callmecavs.com/jump.js/) library.

 After a presentation of the utility, with an overview of its features and characteristics, we will apply some changes to the original code to adapt it to our needs.
 In doing this we will refresh some JavaScript core language skills as functions and closures.
-After this, we will write an HTML page to test the smooth scrolling behavior that we will implement with an additional script.
+After this, we will write an HTML page to test the smooth scrolling behavior that it will be then implemented with a custom script.
-Support, when available, for native smooth scrolling with CSS will then added and finally we conclude with some observations on the browser history.
+Support, when available, for native smooth scrolling with CSS will then added and finally we conclude with some observations concerning the browser history.

 ## Jump.js

 Jump.js is written in vanilla JavaScript, ES6 flavor, without any external dependencies.
-It is a small utility, being only about 42 [SLOC](https://en.wikipedia.org/wiki/Source_lines_of_code). but the size of the provided minified bundle is around 2.67 KB because it had to be transpiled.
+It is a small utility, being only about 42 [SLOC](https://en.wikipedia.org/wiki/Source_lines_of_code). but the size of the provided minified bundle is around 2.67 KB because it has to be transpiled.
 A [Demo](http://callmecavs.com/jump.js/) is available on the Github project page.

-As suggested by the library name,  it provides only the jump, that is, the animated change of the scrollbar position from its current position to the destination, specified  providing either a element, its DOM node or the relative CSS selector, or a distance, a positive or negative number value.
+As suggested by the library name,  it provides only the jump, that is, the animated change of the scrollbar position from its current value to the destination, specified  providing either a element, as a DOM node or as  a CSS selector, or a distance, a positive or negative number value.
 This means that in the implementation of the smooth scrolling pattern, we must perform the link  hijacking ourself.
 More on this in the following sections.

 To be noted that at the moment only the scrolling of the [viewport is supported](https://github.com/callmecavs/jump.js/issues/23	) and only in the vertical direction.